 He has ten years experience in taxes and helps people from all walks of life.
 Olivier also has a team of accountants who work under him to help expats handle their taxes.

 Now, on to You

-If you’re an American expat in Thailand and need help with filing your personal US income taxes, get in touch with Olivier Wagner from 1040Abroad.
+If you’re an American citizen living abroad and need help with filing your U.S. income taxes, check out TurboTax.